hardbyte/qabot/README.md

 - [Typescript library](https://hwchase17.github.io/langchainjs/docs/overview/)

 ## Ideas

-- Upgrade to use langchain chat interface
-- Use memory, perhaps wait for langchain's next release
 - Decent Python Library API so can be used from other Python code
 - streaming mode to output results as they come in
 - token limits